edgarfinn/React-Basic-Reference/README.md

   - Class components

 ### Functional components:
 Functional components are quite simply react components which are created from javascript functions.
-These are the most simple form of component, as they generally will behave the same regardless of user interaction, and as such, have no consideration for the app's "[state](#state)";
+These are the most simple form of component, as they generally will behave the same regardless of user interaction, and as such, have no consideration for the app's [state](#state);

 **~/src/components/hero/hero.js**:
 ```jsx